Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 Land tax, commonly called Real Property Tax, is based on the assessed value of the land.
 The rate is 1% in provinces and 2% in cities and municipalities within Metro Manila.
 The specific amount depends on the property’s assessed value, which the local assessor’s office determines.

-What to do if I have property tax issues in the Philippines?
+What should I do if I have property tax issues in the Philippines?

 If you encounter issues with property tax in the Philippines, the first step is to consult with the local government’s Treasurer’s Office or Assessor’s Office where the property is located.
 They can provide guidance and clarification on your tax concerns.